-(EDITOR’S NOTE: For the next several days, we are posting articles about eastern Tennessee entrepreneurs that appeared in other publications.
-Today’s spotlight is on a Northeast Tennessee start-up that first appeared in the newsletter of AccelNow, the Kingsport-based organization supporting entrepreneurs in the region.)
+(EDITOR’S NOTE: The following profile of a Northeast Tennessee start-up appeared in the newsletter of AccelNow, the Kingsport-based organization supporting entrepreneurs in the region.)

 Fall is the time where leaves start changing colors, everything is pumpkin spiced and where most of the country’s major sports coincide.
 Brad Batt, founder of BlueZebra Sports, is all too familiar with many of America’s greatest sports as having been a sports official for 15 years and now running an online business that develops assigning and officiating management software for almost 20 years.
 This online business wasn’t something he had necessarily planned out, however.
 What started out by accident led to something bigger.